telicent-oss/smart-caches-core/docs/security/index.md

 within the event.
 Currently these labels are expressed as [RDF-ABAC Attribute Expressions][RdfAbac] which are strings declaring an Attribute Based Access Control (ABAC) policy in the form of attribute expressions.

+In some deployments customers already provide labels in alternative formats within other headers which data pipelines are required to translate into RDF-ABAC Attribute Expressions in order to apply an appropriate `Security-Label` header.
+This can lead to data flowing through the system with multiple, potentially conflicting, security headers if the translation is not handled correctly.

-As part of evolving the platform towards a more flexible Policy Based Access Control (PBAC) model the new plugin APIs introduced from `0.25.0` onwards instead treat the `Security-Label` as opaque byte sequences.
+As part of evolving the platform towards a more flexible Policy Based Access Control (PBAC) model the new plugin APIs introduced from `0.30.0` onwards instead treat the `Security-Label` as opaque byte sequences.
 These byte sequences have an optional 4 byte schema prefix to allow plugins to detect whether they support a particular label schema and reject labels they don't support.
+This also allows for versioning of label schemas if the data format of a schema doesn't directly support versioning in its encoding.

-This also potentially provides the capability for future plugins to provide support for multiple label schemas coexisting within the platform.
+**NB** This also potentially provides the capability for future plugins to provide support for multiple label schemas coexisting within the platform.
+However, it is not our intention to support this mode of operation anytime in the forseeable future.

 When present the schema prefix consists of the 4 byte sequence `0x1e ? ?
 0x1e`, where `0x1e` is the record separator byte, and the 2nd and 3rd bytes are an encoded `short` denoting a schema identifier.
 This allows for up to ~65k unique